We are called first to love. We learned that from Jesus.

 - Serve in local ministry in the Boise Rescue Mission or in international ministry through mission trips to Peru, Bangladesh or Rwanda

-- Join an ABIDE group, a small gathering of four NNU students and one faculty or staff leader, and explore how God is moving in your life
+- Join a D-Group, a small gathering of four NNU students and one faculty or staff leader, and explore how God is moving in your life

 - Participate in inspirational Chapel services